Younes-Toumi/concrete-crack-detection/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📝 Acknowledgments

-[Mention datasets, libraries, or references that inspired the project]

 [1] Özgenel, Çağlar Fırat (2019), “Concrete Crack Images for Classification”, Mendeley Data, V2, doi: 10.17632/5y9wdsg2zt.2